Not finding what you need?

-Inclusion, Diversity, Equity, and Accessibility (IDEA) Guide
+Inclusion, Diversity, Equity, and Accessibility (IDEA) Committee

 Between 1909 and the 1960s, the state of California sterilized 20,000 mental patients and prison inmates.
 Most did not consent to sterilization.
 They were disproportionately Mexican and Mexican-American.